 NAC is being studied for the treatment of addiction disorders.

 At high doses, NAC may cause the following symptoms in some people:

 In lab experiments with cells, high concentrations of NAC can weaken some activities of the immune system.
 There have been no studies of this in people.

-If you are taking antibiotics, NAC should not be taken, as it will weaken their beneficial effects.
+If you are taking antibiotics, NAC should not be taken, as it may weaken their beneficial effects.

-In drug stores, NAC is available in liquid form with a prescription and sold under the brand name Mucomyst.
-Health food stores may sell NAC in capsule form.
+In drug stores, NAC is available in liquid form with a prescription.
+Some health food stores sell NAC in capsule form.

 Eck HP, Gmünder H, Hartmann M et al. Low concentrations of acid-soluble thiol (cysteine) in the blood plasma of HIV-1-infected patients.
 Biological Chemistry Hoppe-Seyler.
 1989 Feb;370(2):101-8.